Viking raid on Seville: Before the raid

 The Emirate of Córdoba with Seville depicted on the Guadalquivir.

 The Viking fleet was, prior to attacking Seville, seen near the coast of France and on French rivers (the Seine, the Loire, and the Garonne).
 They plundered Asturias, under the rule of the Christian King Ramiro I, but suffered heavy losses at A Coruña and were defeated by Ramiro at the Tower of Hercules.
 Next, they sailed southward and plundered the Atlantic coast.
 They took the Muslim city of Lisbon in August or September 844 (Note: The date was reported as the Hijri month of Dhu al-Hijjah 229 H, coinciding with 20 August to 17 September 844.) and occupied it for 13 days, during which time they engaged in skirmishes with the Muslims.

 The governor of Lisbon, Wahballah ibn Hazm, wrote about the attack to Emir Abd ar-Rahman II of Córdoba, who was the overall leader of Muslims in Spain.
-After leaving Lisbon, they sailed further south and raided the Spanish towns of Cadiz, Medina Sidonia, and Algeciras, and possibly the Abbasid-controlled town of Asilah in modern-day Morocco.
+After leaving Lisbon, they sailed further south and raided the Spanish towns of Cádiz, Medina Sidonia, and Algeciras, and possibly the Abbasid-controlled town of Asilah in modern-day Morocco.